NodeNextOfficial/GrayHack/README.md

 ## License

-If you are distributing a custom version of BleachHack or a mod with ported features of BleachHack, you are **required** to disclose the source code, state changes, use a compatible license, and follow the [license terms](https://github.com/BleachDrinker420/BleachHack/blob/master/LICENSE).
+If you are distributing a custom version of GrayHack or a mod with ported features of GrayHack, you are **required** to disclose the source code, state changes, use a compatible license, and follow the [license terms](https://github.com/GrayDrinker420/GrayHack/blob/master/LICENSE).